-Just outside Lelystad, the American artist Robert Morris (Kansas City, United States, 1931) created the first Land Art project in Flevoland.
+Just outside Lelystad, the American artist Robert Morris (Kansas City, US, 1931 - Kingston, US, 2018) created the first Land Art project in Flevoland.
 Originally, Morris designed the Observatorium for the open air exhibition Sonsbeek buiten de perken (Sonsbeek out of bounds) in 1971.
 This manifestation, which was curated by former Stedelijk Museum director Wim Beeren, showed the international trends in sculpture.

 In 1971, leading Land Art artists from the Netherlands and the United States were invited to create site specific works throughout the Netherlands.
 Morris realised his artwork in the dunes near Velsen.
 After this exhibition the work was dismantled and a year later a new location was found in Flevoland.
 The new, vast polder landscape was an extremely suitable spot for large-scale, monumental Land Art projects.
 For this reason the engineers of the Rijksdienst IJsselmeerpolders (RIJP), the predecessor to Rijkswaterstaat, made available a plot of land for Morris' Observatorium in 1977.
 (1)